 People were supported by staff that knew how to recognise if people were at risk of harm and knew what action to take when people were at risk.
 People told us they felt safe with the staff that came into their home.
-One person said "I feel safe with the staff."
-All the relatives we spoke to commented that they had confidence in the staff and had peace of mind that they came in to support their relative.
+One person said "I feel safe with the staff; I have my favourite of course!"
+All the relatives we spoke with commented that they had confidence in the staff and had peace of mind that they came in to support their relative.
 Staff told us that if they had any concerns they would report it straight away to the registered manager.
 Staff had confidence that the registered manager would take the appropriate action.
 We saw from staff records that all staff had received safeguarding training and that refresher training was planned.
 The staff were supported by an up to date safeguarding procedure.

 Peoples' individual plans of care contained risk assessments to reduce and manage the risks to people's safety; for example people who had been assessed as at risk of falling had a risk assessment in place which gave details to the staff as to how to mitigate the risks of falling.
-There were also risk assessments in place for people with known allergies which ensured that the staff were aware of what food needed to be avoided.
 The registered manager reviewed the care plans regularly and staff told us that if they had any concerns the registered manager would visit and revise the plans and risk assessments.